How to tell how old wood carvings are

-The wood grain shifts or changes direction with time, and wood is expanding and contracting.
-That results in the grain structure moving in three different directions, and it moves more across the grain.
+The wood grain shifts or changes direction with time, and the wood expands and contracts.
+That results in the grain structure moving in three different directions and more across the grain.

-It also shrinks in the radial direction, and it starts changing shape since the annual rings start moving side to side.
+It also shrinks in the radial direction and starts changing shape since the annual rings start moving side to side.
 What is essential is estimating the wood movement and know how much a board moves.

 Consider the style, shape, and size of the carving

-The style determines the age of the wood since you have to look at when the style of the carving was popular.
+The style determines the age of the wood since you have to look at when the carving style was popular.
 The time is not specific, but there is a time range that you work on.

-An analysis of the cuts and weathering of the wood gives you the age of the wood, and that is before you cut it.
+An analysis of the wood’s cuts and weathering gives you the wood’s age, and that is before you cut it.
 Minerals and isotopes tell you if the wood is affected by multiple environmental factors that you can trace back.
 The trees that produced the wood are common and scarce in some places.

 The scars tell you the techniques used to cut the wood.
-If you have an idea of when the tree was planted, you would know the age.
+You would know the age if you had an idea of when the tree was planted.
 There are other materials used on the wood that determine the age.

 These include screws and nails.
 There is an evolution in the type of screws, from square ends to pointed ones.
-The edge of the wood piece tells you the age of your wood, and style tells you the era in which the wood was made.
-The 15th century has highlighted floral and animal-based patterns, and the 17th century has gildings and engravings.
+The wood piece’s edge tells you the wood’s age, and the style tells you the era in which the wood was made.
+The 15th century highlighted floral and animal-based patterns, and the 17th century had gildings and engravings.
 Different styles depict different eras.

 Consider the history of the carvings